prasannax1/starships/README.md

 ### Deployment

-The *Magpie* is the standard auxillary vehicle of the *Aviary*.
+The *Magpie* is the standard auxillary vehicle of the *Exodus*.
 It is used for planetary and deep space away missions, and used as transport vehicle for personnel and cargo.
-The *Aviary* maintains 80 *Magpie* vessels, distributed across all science sections.
+The *Exodus* maintains 80 *Magpie* vessels, distributed across all science sections.

 ## Hawk Class